 Ground time sufficiency tracks the number of flights that meet the planned turn-around time in relation to all operated flights

 As the ground time sufficiency can be based on estimated times, this KPI provides the possibility to identify problems actively.
 Accordingly, it is possible to implement countermeasures at an early stage.

 Sometimes delays occur since the aircraft isn’t available at the point boarding is planned to start.
 The aircraft availability KPI tracks the number of flights for which the aircraft is available once boarding begins in relation to all operated flights.

-Although this KPI provides only limited potential for direct improvements, it holds a potential for further process improvements.
+Although this KPI provides an only limited potential for direct improvements, it holds potential for further process improvements.